jgurakuqi/auto-subtitles-generator/README.md

 # Project Title
 Subtitle Generation with Faster Whisper

 # Description
 This project utilizes HDemucs and WhisperX to generate subtitles from audio files.
 The pipeline is divided into three steps:
 1. Audio extraction using ffmpeg.
 2. Audio separation using HDemucs
 3. Subtitle generation using WhisperX (Speech-to-text + Alignment).
+The main goal of this project is to provide a simple and efficient way to generate subtitles from audio files, also allowing future users to extend or replace the current steps of the pipeline.

 # Table of Contents